feelandcoffee/speedTheme/README.md

 speedTheme
 ==========

-(pseudo try of)Framework for Wordpress
+(Pseudo try of)Framework for Wordpress

+Status: Pre-Alpha (Aka Don't touch this thing; Still in basic development)

+Licence: MIT